cuulee/shep/README.md

 ### AWS credentials

 Shep will require your amazon credentials and will load them using the same methods as the AWS CLI tool.
+This means that you must have the AWS CLI installed and configured.
 Consult [Amazon's CLI documentation](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html) for instructions.

 ### Installation